kkr-genweb/github-slackbot/README.md

 # GitHub Slack Bot

 A Slack bot that integrates with GitHub to provide repository activity reports directly in Slack.
-The bot can list repositories and generate reports on commits, PRs, and issues from the past week.
+The bot can list repositories and generate reports on commits, PRs, and issues from the past week, along with AI-powered README summaries.

 ## Features